knative/eventing/test/README.md

 ## Running end-to-end tests

 Simply run the `e2e-tests.sh` script.
-It will run the end-to-end tests against the eventing system built from source.
+It will create a GKE cluster, install Knative Serving stack with Istio and run the end-to-end tests against the Knative Eventing built from source.

 If you already have the `*_OVERRIDE` environment variables set, call the script with the `--run-tests arguments` and it will use the cluster and run the tests.
+Note that this requires you to have Serving and Istio installed and configured to your particular configuration setup.
+Knative Eventing will still built and deployed from source.

 Otherwise, calling this script without arguments will create a new cluster in project `$PROJECT_ID`, start Elafros and the eventing system, run the